 How or why will you decide whether to close a classroom or school?

 Our district monitors attendance trends multiple times a day and will work in partnership with the Lexington Fayette County Health Department to stay abreast of developments regarding cases, exposures, and hospitalizations that might require a change in school operating status.
 FCPS will be prepared to shift to Non-Traditional Instruction as a result of an increase in the spread of COVID-19.

 How can I enroll my child in the virtual school?

-Families will be able to select an instructional model preference for the fall during the registration period.
-The selected preference will be for the entire semester.
+Families were able to select an instructional model preference for the fall during the registration period; the application window for the Virtual Learning Academy closed Aug.
+18. The selected preference will be for the entire semester.
 However, if a family needs to change its selection, there will be a process for doing so.